heikela/DDPG-Reacher/README.md

 ## How to run this code

 The code to define and train the agent is included in the interactive Python notebook [Report.ipynb](Report.ipynb).
 To train the model from scratch, execute each code cell in the notebook in order.
-To evaluate a pre-trained model, create an agent and replace network weights with ones loaded from a checkpoint included in the repository.
+To evaluate a pre-trained model, create an agent and replace network weights with ones loaded from a checkpoint included in the repository, as shown in section 5.
+If you read the report outside of an actual Jupyter environment, e.g. in the Github UI, some of the output from simulation runs is verbose - inside Jupyter this becomes a scrollable area with limited height, leading to better readability.